dallasfoley/progress-tracker-frontend/README.md

 There exists so many layers of caching in React and Next.js alone, for mostly backend caching but some frontend caching, that we don't need to reach for other third-party caching solutions such as Tanstack Query (formerly React Query), SWR, Redis/Upstash, etc. Understanding how they each work separately and together is crucial for building a functioning frontend in Next.

-1. React Fetch Memoization (Server-Side).
+1. React Fetch Memoization (Server-Side)

    Across the span of a render, React overrides the fetch API to memoize fetch requests where React will check if that fetch call with the same url and options has already been made during that render and use the cached result instead if it exists.
 All fetch request memoizations are invalidated after the render completes.
 React does this automatically for us.

 2. React cache function (Server-Side)

    Same sort of per-render memorization, but can wrap non-fetch functions.
 Not used here, but would've used if I was querying my database directly through Next.js instead of using Next.js as an API proxy for a separate backend.

 3. Next.js Data Cache (Server-Side)

    Next.js then overrides the fetch function further to cache results persistently across renders, requests and even deployments, with different strategies for revalidation (time-based or tag-based revalidation).
 We use this to cache our more expensive fetch requests to our backend and revalidate through tabs when necessary.

 4. Next.js Unstable Cache (Server-Side)

    Similar to the relationship between Request Memoization and the cache function.
 Next's unstable cache can wrap functions that don't rely on the fetch function and can cache their responses persistently in the Data Cache.

 5. Next.js Full Route Cache (Server-Side)

    This is what allows for prerendering/static rendering.
 Next.js caches the RSC Payload of your static routes, layouts and loading files and allows them to be served to the client instantly.
 With PPR, we can cache certain layouts and components for dynamic routes.

-6. Next.js Router Cache (Client-Side).
+5. Next.js Router Cache (Client-Side).

    This is a client-side, in-memory store of the RSC payload of route segments, split by layouts, loading states, and pages.
 When a user navigates between routes, Next.js caches the visited route segments and prefetches the routes the user is likely to navigate to from the Full Route Cache.
 This results in instant back/forward navigation, no full-page reload between navigations, and preservation of browser state and React state in shared layouts.